|What to do with kids?||What is there to do after hours?|

 |CityPASS - Space Center Houston|

 There are many iconic places Houston is known for.
 The city also have a diverse and quirky side!

 Now you can explore more and save at Houston's top attractions!
-CityPASS gives you access to the top attractions in the city for only $46 for adults (a 46 percent discount) and $36 for children.
+CityPASS gives you access to the top attractions in the city for only $51 for adults (a savings of $45 per person) and $41 for children (a savings of $33 per child).
 A CityPASS provides a map, info on the best times to visit each attraction, editorial content from National Geographic Traveler and more.
 The attractions included on the pass are:

 Houston offers a diverse and eccentric arts scene filled with contemporary and progressive works.
-Don't miss the Art Car Museum/Beer Can House/Orange Show Monument, Discovery Green, David Adickes' president's heads (on Summer Street), The Galleria, The Menil Collection, San Jacinto Monument, Buffalo Bayou Boat Tours.
+Don't miss the Art Car Museum/Beer Can House/Orange Show Monument, Discovery Green, The Galleria, The Menil Collection, San Jacinto Monument, Buffalo Bayou Boat Tours.

 A city full of extreme shopping opportunities, shoppers can find the perfect piece at designer boutiques, deluxe malls and bargain-filled centre.